 - condensation inside the duct.
 Check all fans for proper backdraft-damper operation.
 Repair or replace the damper, or the entire fan assembly, if the damper does not operate freely. - 2.
 Isolate insulation a minimum of 3 inches from active masonry chimneys and per manufacturer instruction for metal vents, using rigid boxing material.
-When a properly sized gas liner is installed in an oversized masonry chimney, boxing is not required.
+When a properly sized metal liner for gas appliances is installed in an oversized masonry chimney, boxing is not required.
 Do not allow insulation to spill into clearance spaces. - 3.
 Repair roof leaks and address other attic-related moisture problems before insulating the attic. - 4.
 Confirm all wire splices are enclosed in electrical junction boxes.
 Mark all junction boxes that will be covered with insulation with a sign or flag. - 5.
 When not removing knob-and-tube wiring, maintain a 3-inch clearance from insulation around live knob-and-tube wiring using appropriate materials.
 See Electrical Safety in Chapter 5 Section 5.7. - 6.
 Remove or perforate existing vapor retarders on the cold side of the insulation. - 7.
 Check the manufacturer's instructions to determine if fixtures can be covered with insulation.
 If fixtures cannot be covered with insulation, or if Insulation Contact (IC) rating is unknown, keep all insulation three inches from these fixtures and do not install insulation over the top of the cover.
 See Air Sealing in Chapter 1 Section 1.4.1 (4). - 8.
 If forced-air distribution (heating and/or air conditioning) runs through the attic, seal and insulate as appropriate (see Duct Leakage and Duct Insulation in Chapter 3 Sections 3.4.2 and 3.4.3).
-Do not apply duct insulation to ducts that will be surrounded by R-8 or more of loose-fill insulation. - If the attic is used for storage, eliminate or reduce the amount of storage area with the customer's approval.
+Do not apply duct insulation to ducts that will be surrounded by R-8 or more of loose-fill insulation. - 9.
+If the attic is used for storage, eliminate or reduce the amount of storage area with the customer's approval.
 Build an insulation dam around the storage area.
 If items are present during insulation, temporarily either remove items from area or cover with plastic or a tarp. - 10.
 Install depth markers for installed insulation every 300 square feet of attic area, with the measurement beginning at the air barrier. - 11.
 When a whole-house cooling fan is encountered in a home, construct a box around the fan at a height to protect the fan housing and motor from insulation.
 Insulate the exposed sides and top of the box assembly to the same R-value as the adjoining insulation.
 Use the appropriate adhesive or mechanical fasteners. - 12.
 Boxing around the fan in the attic is the preferred method.
-When boxing is not an option, consider placing fiberglass batt on top of the exhaust fan housing before blowing insulation to prevent loose-fill insulation from spilling into the home if the fan is replaced in the future.
+When boxing is not an option, consider placing fiberglass batt on top of the exhaust fan housing before blowing insulation to prevent loose-fill insulation from spilling into the home if the fan is replaced in the future. - 13.
+Install baffles or chutes for existing attic ventilation to prevent added insulation from blocking air flow prior to insulating the attic.
+Install a dam in front of gable vents to allow for air flow when final insulation levels may cover the vent.